Matrix-product state approach to the generalized nuclear pairing Hamiltonian: Applying DMRG to the nuclear pairing Hamiltonian

 \subsection{Matrix-product operators}

-In order to implement the DMRG algorithm, we also need to express the Hamiltonian in a form analogous to the one of the wavefunction in Eq.~(\ref{eq:MPS}).
+In order to implement the DMRG algorithm, we also need to express the Hamiltonian in a form analogous to the one of the wavefunction in Equation~(\ref{eq:MPS}).
 This is achieved by a matrix-product operator (MPO) representation:

-where the coefficients $\underline{W}^{\sigma_i\sigma_i'}$ can be determined analytically for any given $H$~\cite{Schollwoeck_2011}.
-However, the bond dimension $\chi_{\text{MPO}}$ of the MPO (the size of the matrices $\underline{W}$) can in general be prohibitively large, in particular if the Hamiltonian contains long-range interactions.
-We address this problem by applying a {\it lossless} MPO compression algorithm~\cite{Hubig_2017} that exploits linear dependencies in the matrices to reduce $\chi_{\text{MPO}}$.
-We find a reduction by as much as $99\%$ from the naive construction; the runtime of this algorithm is a few seconds \footnote{We find that the order in which the compression is performed matters for the performance; the runtime can range between seconds and hours.
-The optimal order is found to be a sequential compression of all terms associated with a given row of the matrix $G_{jj'}$.
-This row-wise compression results in negligible runtimes of few seconds.}.
-We point out that no approximation is introduced by this compression procedure.
+which has some MPO bond dimension $\chi_{\text{MPO}}$.
+Having chosen the sites (see Figure~\ref{fig:1_jlevels}), any local operator is exactly encodable with $\chi_{\text{MPO}}=1$, while a sum of local terms such as Equation~\eqref{eq:Ltot} is encodable with $\chi_{\text{MPO}}=2$~\cite{Schollwoeck_2011}.
+There are simple formulas for adding (multiplying) terms on the MPO level~\cite{Schollwoeck_2011}, whereby the bond dimensions add (multiply).
+The resulting $\chi_{\text{MPO}}$ of this naive approach can in general be prohibitively large for many long-range terms.
+Fortunately, this representation is not unique and it is possible to apply a {\it lossless} MPO compression algorithm~\cite{Hubig_2017} that exploits linear dependencies in the matrices to reduce $\chi_{\text{MPO}}$.
+For the given problems, we find a reduction by as much as $99\%$ from the naive construction; the runtime of this algorithm is a few seconds.
+No approximation is introduced by this compression procedure.

 The massive reduction of $\chi_{\text{MPO}}$ is probably a specific feature of the nuclear pairing Hamiltonian and likely related to the fact that the interaction terms are the same for all sites between fixed $j$ and $j'$.
 We suspect that the efficient representation can also be found analytically in the case of singlet pairing.
-Note that in the Richardson model, where $G_{jj'}\equiv G_0$, only the total pseudospinflip operators Eq.~(\ref{eq:Ltot}) couple to each other in the form $-G_0L^{+}_{\text{tot}}L^{-}_{\text{tot}}$.
-A sum of local operators such as $L^{+}_{\text{tot}}$ has an analytical MPO representation with $\chi_{\text{MPO}}=2$, and the product $L^{+}_{\text{tot}}L^{-}_{\text{tot}}$ is at most described by $\chi_{\text{MPO}}=4$.
-However, if more complicated terms are added to the Hamiltonian (like the pairing to $J>0$ considered in Sec.~\ref{sec:Jcoupling}), analytical approaches become too cumbersome and the numerical compression that we use becomes indispensable.
+Note that in the Richardson model~\eqref{eq:H_Richardson}, where $G_{jj'}\equiv G$, only the total pseudospinflip operators in Equation~(\ref{eq:Ltot}) couple to each other in the form $-GL^{+}_{\text{tot}}L^{-}_{\text{tot}}$ and are at most described by $\chi_{\text{MPO}}=4$~\cite{Pirvu_2010}.
+However, if more complicated terms are added to the Hamiltonian (like the pairing to $J>0$ considered in Section~\ref{sec:Jcoupling}), analytical approaches become too cumbersome and the numerical compression that we use becomes indispensable.